gregsaun/prusa_i3_bear_upgrade/README.md

 ## Where can I get an official kit?

-Official distributors are selling a kit with all screws and extrusions ready for the upgrade, you will only need to print latest 3D printed parts.
+Official distributors are selling a kit with all screws and extrusions ready for the upgrade, you will only need to print 3D printed parts.

-All distributors are following [specifications](doc/vslot_specs_tolerances.pdf) to ensure you will have a perfectly squared Bear.
+All distributors are following our specifications to ensure you will have a perfectly squared Bear.
 All distributors are using professional machines dedicated to cut aluminum extrusion (like CNC machines).
-In case your extrusion is out of specifications, you can get a replacement for free.
-We have created a dedicated support channel in case customers have more technical questions or need information for a custom build.

   * ![all3d makers logo](doc/distributors/all3dmakers_logo.png)
      All3D Makers (US)